rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 List of packages can be found [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/blob/main/requirements.txt).
 Installation can be completed using conda, as follows:

     conda create --name <env> --file <this file>

+You can also create this environment from the [environment.yml](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/blob/main/environment.yml) file by running the following:

+    conda env create -f environment.yml

 ## References
 * https://oilprice.com/Energy/Energy-General/The-Energy-Model-That-Can-Predict-Gold-Prices.html